 Step 9: Work on an in-depth plan for your French trip

 Now that you know how to travel to France, how to get around and where to stay overnight, it’s important to do some research on what you would like to see and do.
 Do you want to climb to the top of the Eiffel Tower?
 Wonder at the amazing art galleries and museums?
 Explore the hidden gems of Paris?
 What are the outdoor activities available in your destination?
 Are there any festivals and other cultural activities worth attending?
 How about eating out or shopping (at traditional markets)?
 Make a list of sites, restaurants, and experiences to enjoy.
+I always use GetYourGuide or Viator to look for activities in destinations that I don’t know.
+Those platforms are easy to use and you can even make a reservation for something in advance.

 To get the most out of France, it’s essential to connect with locals and French culture.
 Go on a wine tour, play boules with the locals, and make an effort to understand what matters to the French about their country.
 There’s a stereotype that the French are extremely rude and dislike tourists, but in my opinion most French are very kind.